Vandivier/data-science-practice/js/earhart-fellows/README.md

 I parse using the following rules:
 1. General parsing rules
     1. Parsed blocks are delimited by the string 'Graduate Fellowship(s)'
+    1. A non-adjacent-sponsor record is a common edge case which is identified in non-adjacent-sponsor.txt for manual append
+    1. If non-adjacent-sponsor records number in the three digits then it will be automated via code update.
+Perhaps even if half that.
 1. Academic Year
     1. Begins the line after the string 'Graduate Fellowship(s)'
     1. Ends at the next line which has a non-numeric first character